SherG/cool-iron/blog/chatgpt-google-code-red.md

 <div style="padding-left: 2.5em;"><p>If a chat bot is responding to queries with tight sentences, there is less reason for people to click on advertising links.</p></div>

 ChatGPT is engaging and fast.
-"Assistant," (as ChatGPT prefers to be called) seems confident and produces well-formed sentences and paragraphs, even when it's partially wrong.
+"Assistant," (as ChatGPT prefers to be called) produces well-formed sentences and paragraphs.
+And it can respond in dialogue, to correct itself.
+People are using it to generate documents, including essays, contracts, and video scripts.

 But ChatGPT doesn't _index_ content or crawl the web.
-It has a radically different mission from Google, and for that reason the idea of it drawing away Google's ad revenue seems fanciful.
+It has a different mission from Google, and for that reason the idea of it demolishing Google's ad revenue seems fanciful.

 Also, Google can develop an advanced version of ChatGPT and offer it as a search interface option.
 And it would be easy to monetize.
 Consider for starters, that when you sign up for OpenAI.com (in order to use ChatGPT) you can sign in with your Gmail account.
 That's one avenue to monetization: capture identity and couple it to queries.

 And there's nothing preventing a service like ChatGPT from posting ads on its pages.

 In comparing ChatGPT with Google, it's worth noting what the former doesn't do.

 For example, currently ChatGPT doesn't cite its sources or provide hyperlinks so users can verfy information for themselves.
-(Kind of like the _Times_ writers).

 Indeed, ChatGPT can't even access the internet to retrieve information.
 Countless queries are made on Google Search for stock prices, tickets, event times, train and flight schedules, traffic delays, products, and more.